Looking for an employer of record in Spain? Here’s what you need to know

 4. Securing any sector-specific licenses or permits

-Further information can be found on the Spanish governmentโ€™s website.
-However, using a Spain EOR is a much simpler and easier option for most U.S.-based companies.
+Further information can be found on the Spanish government’s website.
+However, using a workforce management platform in Spain offers a simpler option to streamline processes for most U.S.-based companies.

-PEO in Spain
+Global PEO in Spain

-If youโ€™re looking for support with hiring and onboarding employees in Spain, you may choose to work with a PEO (Professional Employer Organization) or an EOR.
+If you’re looking for support with hiring and onboarding employees in Spain, you may choose to work with a PEO (Professional Employer Organization) or a workforce management platform, as the EOR model is not permitted in Spain.

 Spain PEOs are a good option if you have already set up a local entity and are just looking to outsource HR responsibilities in your business.

-Payoneer WFM: Leading EOR services in Spain
+Discover Payoneer Workforce Management services in Spain

-1) What is an employer of record in Spain?
+1) What is an Employer of Record in Spain?

-3) How much does EOR cost in Spain?
+2) How much does EOR cost in Spain?

 Latest articles